Lexie Minter

 - WIMIN & NHMS Conference: Creating an environment for women to thrive in medicine

-- Menopause Foundation course for nurses
+- Menopause Foundation course for Nurses

 - Menopause Study Day for Occupational Health Nurses.